Augmented Reality is more than Virtual Reality

 Introduction

-The concept presented here1, in turn, provides for compact, light-weight AR glasses hardly bigger and not heavier than the most advanced prescription eyeglasses, and this with a very large FOV and a large eyebox, making them just as wearable and acceptable for everybody.
-The approach requires transparent and - in most of the variants - flexible displays, but such are achievable and examples have been presented since years.
+The concept presented here, in turn, provides for compact, light-weight AR glasses hardly bigger and not heavier than the most advanced prescription eyeglasses, and this with a very large FOV and a large eyebox, making them just as wearable and acceptable for everybody.
+The approach requires transparent and - in most of the variants - flexible displays, but such are achievable and according examples have been presented since years.

 Fig. 1 shows a pair of state-of-the-art prescription eyeglasses with high-tech plastics lenses and a titanium frame.
-The entire assembly weighs just 11 g.
+The entire assembly weighs just 12 g.

 Fig. 2 compares this to one of the novel AR display assemblies proposed, including an integrated prescription lens.
 It is almost as compact and may even be lighter than the eyeglasses, and it has a large eyebox, so the same, convenient type of frame can be used.